Iwamizawa

 Iwamizawa (岩見沢市, Iwamizawa-shi) is a city in Sorachi Subprefecture, Hokkaido, Japan.
 It is the capital of Sorachi Subprefecture.

-As of September 30, 2016, the city has an estimated population of 84,127 and the density of 170 persons per km².
+As of July 31, 2023, the city had an estimated population of 75,949 and the density of 158 persons per km2.
 The total area is 481.02 km2.

 On March 27, 2006, the town of Kurisawa, and the village of Kita (both from Sorachi District, Sorachi Subprefecture) merged into Iwamizawa.

 History

 The name of "Iwamizawa" is derived from Japanese word "Yuamisawa" (浴澤).Yuami (浴) and sawa (澤) means "Bathing" and "A swamp".

 Iwamizawa was developed as a hub of land transportation around Iwamizawa Station.